 Court of Appeal cases

 If you have a case in the Court of Appeal where leave has been granted for the appeal to go ahead, you will generally have legal aid for an advocate.
 In some cases your legal aid may also allow a solicitor to prepare your case.
 However, you are not able to mix and match private and public funds by paying for a solicitor but having the advocate under legal aid.

 Other Appeal cases (including CCRC applications)

 If you are seeking advice from us in relation to an appeal where we did not represent you at trial or in relation to an application to the Criminal Cases Review Commission, legal aid may be available to you.
 The advice and assistance scheme is strictly means tested and will not allow public funds to be spent on your case if you have more than a specified amount of capital or income.
 Most people in prison serving long sentences will qualify for such advice subject to the value of their assets.
 The scheme will not allow clients merely to obtain a second or third opinion because the first solicitor did not give advice that they agreed with.

 If you do not qualify for legal aid you will have to pay privately for your representation and should contact us for an estimate of the likely costs.

 In the event that you are successful in your case (i.e. the case does result in a conviction), you will no longer be able to apply for your costs to be reimbursed from Central Funds if your case was heard in the Crown Court or the Court of Appeal.
+If you were refused legal aid on means in the Crown Court, you will be most likely reimbursed at legal aid rates.
 You may make an application to have costs paid from Central Funds in the Magistrates' Court but your claim for reimbursement will be limited to the amount that the case would have cost had it been legally aided.
 Legal aid rates are so poor nowadays that as an average you will receive reimbursement of only about 20% of the fees actually incurred in defending the case.